TykTechnologies/tyk-operator/docs/getting-started.md

 ```

 After this is all done, if we go to the default TykPortal implementation
-(generally located at "tyk-portal.local") we should observe something like this in the API Catalogue section:
+(generally located at `tyk-portal.local`) we should observe something like this in the API Catalogue section:

 ![api-catalogue-httpbin](./img/api-catalogue-httpbin.png)

-And if we click on "view documentation" we should have:
+And if we click on `View documentation` we should have:

 ![httpbin-swagger-portal](./img/httpbin-swagger-portal.png)